joeyipara02/Azure-AD-Project/README.md

 # Step 9: Create Users, OU's and a Security Group

 * **Login to your Domain Contoller.
 The "Server Manager" will automatically open up.
-On the right and side click on "Tools" and select "Active Directory Users and Computers"**
+On the right and side click on "Tools" hand select "Active Directory Users and Computers"**

 ![Alt Text](https://i.imgur.com/s9ADIzg.png)